James Thomas Jr.

 James Edward Thomas Jr. is an American football coach and former player.
-He is currently the Safties Coach at the University of Maryland.
+He is currently the safeties coach at the University of Maryland.
 He has also coached at Graceland University, Western New Mexico University, Clarion University, and Angelo State University.

 Coaching career

 Graceland

 Thomas served as a graduate assistant defensive backs coach for the 2009 season, following his playing career.

 Western New Mexico

 The following year, Thomas began coaching the wide receivers coach for the Western New Mexico Mustangs as a graduate assistant.
 After two seasons, he moved back to the defensive side of the ball, coaching the defensive backs, while also adding special teams coordinator duties.
 Prior to the 2014 season, Thomas was again promoted.
 He served as the defensive coordinator for the 2014 and 2015 seasons.
 He was the youngest defensive coordinator in college football, at the age of 27 in 2014.
 During his time with the Mustangs, Thomas coached at least seven all-conference performers.